gezerman/gezerman.github.io/about.md

 <br>

-My most recent academic achievement is a Bachelor of Science in Artificial Intelligence (English) from Bahçeşehir University (July 2024).
+My most recent academic achievement is a Bachelor of Science in Artificial Intelligence Engineering (English) from Bahçeşehir University (July 2024).

 <br>
 <br>